Japow Hakuba trip information

 In Japan we may be charged for a rescue (depending on the situation).
 This could amount to many thousands of dollars.
 The other issue is the language barrier during a rescue.

-Other insurance providers may include “air ambulance” services, but this may not mean “mountain rescue” involving a helicopter.
+Insurance providers may include “air ambulance” services, but this may not mean “mountain rescue” involving a helicopter.
 They also will not be able to organize a mountain rescue or have Japanese speaking staff.
 Research any insurance options carefully as to what they include and do not include.

 Medical insurance